JurajNyiri/HomeAssistant-Tapo-Control/README.md

 Custom component - Tapo: Cameras Control - to control Tapo camera features

-**This custom component is in very early development right now.**

-**A lot of things will be changing and a lot of new features will be added.**

-Because of that, HACS, versioning etc will come after a first stable release soon.

-Use at your own risk.

 ## Installation:

 Copy contents of custom_components/tapo_control/ to custom_components/tapo_control/ in your Home Assistant config folder.